- Never leave cooking unattended.

 - Plan and practice two escape routes from each room.
 If one way out leads through a window above the first floor, make sure you have a way to reach the ground safely.

-- Make sure everyone in your family knows the home escape plan, the meeting place, and the phone number of the fire department (9-1-1), which they should call from a neighbour's phone, after escaping from the building.
+- Make sure everyone in your family knows the home escape plan, the meeting place, and the phone number of the fire department (9-1-1), which they should call from a neighbor’s phone, after escaping from the building.

 Workshops, Storage Areas and Outdoors